UK retailer Boots and intelligence unit Opal partner on 15 operations involving 136 offenders

 Over 12 months, Boots referred 12 cross-border investigations to Opal, all of which have resulted in disruption to crime activities.

 From 2024 to 2025, Opal ORC has been involved with 15 operations which have impacted Boots.
 These operations involved 136 offenders.
 In the same time period, 42 arrests have been made.
-Up to £17K worth of Boots stock was recovered in this time.

-An accomplice received a two-year prison sentence after being found guilty of stealing £25K worth of cosmetics and perfumes across three Boots stores.
+An accomplice received a prison sentence after being found guilty of stealing £25K worth of cosmetics and perfumes across three Boots stores.

-"It is only through building out the investigation with evidence, understanding police and working with them in partnership that we can bring [high-harm people] to justice"
+It is only through building out the investigation with evidence, understanding police and working with them in partnership that we can bring repeat offenders to justice.

 Phil Bance, Boots CARE Operations Manager

-The Boots team uses Auror to link crimes and People of Interest (POI), forming an investigation when there is enough quality evidence.
+The Boots team uses Auror to link crimes and persons of interest (POI), forming an investigation when there is enough quality evidence.
 They can quickly and easily upload CCTV footage, make witness statements and report new events involving POIs all on one platform.
-Opal is invited to collaborate on these investigations and use Auror as a shared source of high quality intelligence.

 Boots’ Phil Bance says it is difficult to know the true extent of a person’s offending without the ability to connect the dots on Auror.
 The case against a POI becomes stronger when as much evidence on their crimes as possible can be aggregated.